mdoellerer/clean-architecture-ddd/README.md

 This is not a perfect solution, the aim here is to show some DDD principles inside a Clean Architecture, the location of folders and files, and a suggestion on how to organize them.
 This is not supposed to be an actual API.
 It has simplifications here and there, and some of those issues I might address in the future, let's see how it goes.

- - Aggregates not implemented yet, but it is planned
  - PUT method can create a new Object entirely
  - No implementation for PATCH
  - Id creation does not check for existing uid